First Nation of Na-Cho Nyak Dun: Affiliations

-The Na-Cho Nyak Dun are a part of the Northern Tutchone Tribal Council along with the First Nation of Selkirk and the Little Salmon Carmacks First Nation.
+The Na-Cho Nyak Dun are a part of the Northern Tutchone Tribal Council along with the Selkirk First Nation and the Little Salmon/Carmacks First Nation.
 Responsibilities of the Northern Tutchone Tribal Council include dealing with issues and matters that affect their shared vision and resources.

 Territory

 This First Nation has a very large historical territory, that includes many beautiful rivers, lakes, and mountain ranges.
-The potential for Wilderness Tourism is tremendous, as their homelands including some of the most sought-after, pristine rivers in its back country.
+The potential for wilderness tourism is tremendous, as their homelands including some of the most sought-after, pristine rivers in its back country.

 The First Nation of Na-Cho Nyäk Dun was one of the first four First Nations to sign a Yukon land claims agreement in 1995.

-As of the 2006 Census of the First Nation of Na-Cho Nyak Dun, through the Umbrella Final Agreement, First Nation of Na-Cho Nyak Dun owns 2,408.69 km² of Category A land, 2330.99 km² of Category B land, and 9.27 km² of land allocated per section 4.34 of their Final Agreement.
+As of the 2006 Census of the First Nation of Na-Cho Nyak Dun, through the Umbrella Final Agreement, First Nation of Na-Cho Nyak Dun owns 2,408.69 km2 of Category A land, 2330.99 km2 of Category B land, and 9.27 km2 of land allocated per section 4.34 of their Final Agreement.
 The traditional territory is situated in north-east Yukon center on village of Mayo.

 Politics

-The First Nation of Na-Cho Nyak Dun has been active in the Land Claims movement starting in 1973.
+The First Nation of Na-Cho Nyak Dun has been active in the land claims movement starting in 1973.
 In 1984 members aided the Council of Yukon First nation in breakdown of negotiations and rejection of agreements.
 The critical issues of the time were self-government and retention of aboriginal rights which were eventually included in agreements made in 1993.
-The Final and Self-Government Agreements with Yukon and Canada were signed on May 29, 1993 and went into effect on February 14, 1995.
+The Final and Self-Government Agreements with Yukon and Canada were signed on May 29, 1993, and went into effect on February 14, 1995.